exercism/lua/exercises/practice/hamming/.docs/instructions.md

 The Hamming distance is only defined for sequences of equal length, so an attempt to calculate it between sequences of different lengths should not work.
-The general handling of this situation (e.g., raising an exception vs returning a special value) may differ between languages.
+Here we expect a return value of -1 to indicate that an error has occurred.